Jacob Frank

-Frank arguably created a new denomination of Judaism, now referred to as Frankism, which incorporated some aspects of Christianity into Judaism.
+Frank arguably created a religious movement, now referred to as Frankism, which incorporated aspects of Christianity and Judaism.
+His followers, known as Frankists, engaged in sexually promiscuous rites, such as the infamous 1756 incident in Lanskroun where they were allegedly caught dancing around a half-naked woman symbolizing the Shechinah.
+Later, Frankists were encouraged to convert in mass to Catholicism.
 The development of Frankism was one of the consequences of the messianic movement of Sabbatai Zevi.
 This religious mysticism followed socioeconomic changes among the Jews of Poland, Lithuania and Ruthenia.

 Historical background

-There were numerous Jewish secret societies of Sabbateans (followers of Sabbatai Zevi), known as Dönmeh, in Eastern Poland (now Ukraine), particularly in Podolia and Galicia, at the end of the seventeenth century.
+There were numerous outbreaks of followers of Sabbatai Zevi in Eastern Poland (now Ukraine), particularly in Podolia and Galicia, between the late 17th and the early 18th century.

 In expectation of the great Messianic revolution, the members of these societies violated Jewish laws and customs.
-The mystical cult of the Sabbateans is believed to have included both asceticism and sensuality: some did penance for their sins, subjected themselves to self-inflicted pain, and "mourned for Zion"; others disregarded the strict rules of modesty required by Judaism, and at times were accused of being licentious.
-The Polish rabbis attempted to ban the "Sabbatean heresy" at the assembly at Lwów (now Lviv in Ukraine) in 1722.
+The mystical cult of the Sabbateans is believed to have included both asceticism and sensuality: some did penance for their sins, subjected themselves to self-inflicted pain, and "mourned for Zion"; others disregarded the strict rules of modesty required by Judaism, and at times were accused of being licentious, or even committing ritual incest.
+The Polish rabbis attempted to place the "Sabbatean heresy" in herem at the assembly at Lwów (now Lviv in Ukraine) in 1722.
 Still, they could not fully succeed, as it was widely popular among the nascent Jewish middle class.

 Early life

-Jacob Frank is believed to have been born as Jakub Lejbowicz to a Polish-Jewish family in Korołówka, in Podolia of Eastern Poland (now in Ukraine), in about 1726.
+Jacob Frank is believed to have been born as Jakub Lejbowicz (Yankev Leybovitsh) to a Jewish family in Korołówka, in Podolia of Eastern Poland (now in Ukraine), in about 1726.
 The Polish historian Gaudenty Pikulski affirmed that Frank was born in Buchach and Agnon even showed the house where he was born was located on Korołówka street in Buchach.
 His father was a Sabbatean, and moved to Czernowitz, in the Carpathian region of Bukovina, in 1730, where the Sabbatean influence at the time was strong.

-As a travelling merchant in textile and precious stones he often visited Ottoman territories, where he earned the nickname "Frank", a name generally given in the East to Europeans, and lived in the centers of contemporary Sabbateanism, Salonica and Smyrna.
+As a travelling merchant in textile and precious stones Jacob Frank often visited Ottoman territories, where he earned the nickname "Frank", a name generally given in the East to Europeans, and lived in the centers of contemporary Sabbateanism, Salonica and Smyrna.

 In the early 1750s, Frank became intimate with the leaders of the Sabbateans.
 Two followers of the Sabbatian leader Osman Baba (b.
 1720) were witnesses at his wedding in 1752.
 In 1755, he reappeared in Podolia, gathered a group of local adherents, and began to preach the "revelations" which were communicated to him by the Dönmeh in Salonica.
-One of these gatherings in Landskron ended in a scandal, and the rabbis' attention was drawn to the new teachings.
+One of these gatherings in Lanckorona (Landskron) ended in a scandal, and the rabbis' attention was drawn to the new teachings.
 Frank was forced to leave Podolia, while his followers were hounded and denounced to the local authorities by the rabbis (1756).
 At the rabbinical court held in the village of Satanów (today Sataniv in Ukraine) the Sabbateans were accused of having broken fundamental Jewish laws of morality and modesty.